 |Ongoing charges figure||0.89%|

 Standard Life have been running the Global Absolute Return Strategies (GARS) mandate for institutional clients since 2006.
 Essentially this is a transparent, cost efficient multi-strategy hedge fund seeking to deliver positive returns over the medium term at relatively low levels of volatility.
-The mandate is well diversified with no single strategy dominating the portfolio risk profile.
-Whilst there have been some defections from the team, we believe the fund should be able to continue to deliver on its objectives.
+The mandate is diversified with no single strategy dominating the portfolio risk profile.
+Whilst there have been some defections from the team, the process remains well resourced.

 |High yield bonds||0|